 Once you develop the process you want to follow, how do you manage it?
 While you can track these through any mechanism including email folders and spreadsheets, this limits the amount of reporting you can pull quickly.
 It also limits the accountability, because anyone with access to your spreadsheet can modify it.
 Your best option is going to be using a tracking software like Issuetrak that’s made to manage your entire complaint research and resolution process.

 How Can Issuetrak Help?

-Software like Issuetrak allows you continue using your existing mechanisms to capture complaints, be that web form, email, chat, or phone call.
-Issuetrak captures those complaints and turns them into trackable issues, allowing you to respond, follow your best practices, setup workflow processes, and know who is handling each issue at all times.
+Software like Issuetrak allows you to continue using your existing mechanisms to capture complaints, be that webform, email, chat, or phone call.
+Issuetrak captures those complaints and turns them into trackable issues, allowing you to respond, follow your best practices, set up workflow processes, and know who is handling each issue at all times.
 Each update is automatically date and time stamped showing who made it.